elunna/nerfhack-changelog/README.md

 ### General artifact changes
 * Artifact weapons can now be dual-wielded (SLASHEM)
 * Intrinsics are granted for both weapons accordingly.
-* Most artifact weapons get negative to-hit penalties instead of positive.
-  - The standard to-hit penalty is a flat -15
-  - Magicbane, Skullcrusher, and Quick Blade have a +0 to-hit.
-* If a "bane"-type artifact weapon is used against it's baned monster (ie: Sunsword vs undead), it gets +25 to-hit to cancel out the penalty and apply an effective +10 to-hit bonus.
-This only applies for actual bane weapons and not something like Fire Brand vs non-fire resistant monsters.
 * Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.